AmitPratap175/Computer-Vision/VisualOdometry/README.md

-This is a Task submission for Computer Vision ENgineer at BotLab Dynamics.
+This is a sample repository for Visual Odometry between subsequent images.
 The project contains the following structure:
 ```
 .
 ├── config.yaml